inf380p/inf380p.github.io/_posts/hannahmoutran/2022-09-22-first-reflection-bookshelf.md

 ---
 layout: post
 author: hannahmoutran
-title: "Hannah's reflection on the class so far."
+title: "Hannah Moutran's Reflection on the Class So Far"
 ---

 # Lightbulb Moment